flutter/cocoon/README.md

 to the server, so it can be developed locally without a dev server.

-To run the dashboard locally, go into the `app_flutter` directory and run `flutter run -d web`.
+To run the dashboard locally, go into the `app_flutter` directory and run `flutter run -d chrome`.
 The dashboard will be served from localhost (the exact address will be given on the console); copy the URL into your browser to view the application.
 (The dashboard should also be able to run on non-Web platforms, but since the Web is our main target